LOADING ...

 And he taps his whip on the shutters, but all is locked and barred;

-He whistles a tune to the window, and who should be waiting
+He whistles a tune to the window, and who be waiting there

 But the landlord's daughter,